How To Calculate PTO and Vacation Accrual?

 PTO Hours to Days Converter

-If you are looking to convert easily hours of PTO to days, depending on the number of hours you work per day, here you can find the conversion:
+If you are looking to convert easily PTO hours to days, here you can find the conversion for a 8h per day workday:

 If you earn this many hours of PTOThen you have this many days of PTO